LoganFairbairn/MatLayer/README.md

 ## Tips

-- Only edit materials made with MatLayer through the add-on interface.
-MatLayer materials are created using strict formatting to allow them to be read into the interface properly, editing the nodes manually will cause errors.
+- Only edit materials made with RyMat through the add-on interface.
+RyMat materials are created using strict formatting to allow them to be read into the interface properly, editing the nodes manually will cause errors.
 If you need custom materials or effects, you can add custom group nodes into the material channels through the interface.
 - Most user interface elements have detailed tooltips when you hover your mouse over them.

 ## FAQ

-Q: Why should I use MatLayer over other material solutions?
+Q: Why should I use RyMat over other material solutions?
-- MatLayer is 100% free.
+- RyMat is 100% free.
 - You can keep your workflow within Blender.
 - You support free and open-source software.
-- You can mod MatLayer to improve your workflow with Python scripting.
+- You can mod RyMat to improve your workflow with Python scripting.
 - Your privacy is important to you, this add-on has no telemetry.

 ## System Requirements